 There is a particular comfort that comes from being certain.
-We can shut out the world, all of the noise and confusion and rest in the assurance that we are right.
+We can shut out the world, with all of its noise and confusion.
+And we rest in the assurance that we are right.

 For example, let’s say we are writing a story from the point of view of a serial killer.
 This would require us to wonder about the nature of a serial killer.
 It would also require dropping any preconceived ideas of what it would mean to be one.
 Are serial killers necessarily unkind, anti-social, a constant threat, and so on?

-Though the serial killer example may be extreme there are lots of situations that may cause us to feel uncomfortable: infidelity, cruelty to others, dishonesty, people who don’t use their signal light in traffic, etc. When we inquire into the nature of these things, and we question our assumptions, our story has a chance to live.
+Though the serial killer example may be extreme, there are lots of situations that may cause us to feel uncomfortable: infidelity, cruelty to others, dishonesty, people who don’t use their signal light in traffic, etc. When we inquire into the nature of these things, and we question our assumptions, our story has a chance to live.

 With certainty there is a white-knuckle quality, an unwillingness to hold one’s beliefs to the test for fear of the outcome.
-When we know something to be true, we do not fear being wrong, but are more interested in the nature of ‘why’ it is true.
+When we know something to be true, we do not fear being wrong, but are more interested in the nature of “why” it is true.

 Knowing arises at the level of theme.
 It has been proven over and over again.
 It is universal law.
 We know that the truth sets us free, that pride comes before a fall, and that crime doesn’t pay.
 And because we know these things, we can allow the story to play out as it wishes, because eventually our characters will be led to these truths.